How to Make a Mobile Wallet App: All-in-One Development Guide

 - Access to money from mobile

 Users can start making mobile payments in no time.
-Users need to connect their cards to the digital wallet and make payments right from their smartphones.
+They need to connect their cards to the digital wallet and make payments with smartphones.

 - Variety of use cases